Trinity Employability Award in partnership with Intel (for JS students)

 You can provide this confirmation of hours in one of two ways:

-Ask the referee to send an email confirming those hours, along with their contact number and their job title/role to email@example.com by the closing date in February/March (TBC).
+1) Ask the referee to send an email confirming those hours, along with their contact number and their job title/role to firstname.lastname@example.org.
 Ask your referee to copy you by email on the reference so you know it has been submitted.

-Send a reference written on the organisation’s headed paper as an attachment to firstname.lastname@example.org by the closing date in February/March (TBC).
+2) Send a reference written on the organisation’s headed paper as an attachment to email@example.com.

 The required 30 hours of activity must fall under a category on this list.
 If you plan to engage in an extra-curricular activity that does not fit in the list below, please contact us at firstname.lastname@example.org and we will let you know if it can be considered.